glasnt/talks/2017_04_SyPy/slides.md

 The module 'dis' that we used, that's short for "disassembler"

-And what you're seeing here, is raw python bytecode.
+And what you're seeing here, is raw Cpython byteocde.

-This is what CPython disassembles high-level Python code into.
-Hence, "dis" for disassemble
+You can pretty much read here what's going onn directly.

+Load a global, load a constact, call a function.

 Thank goodness we have nicer syntax to use!